The top 8 various noodles in Vietnam to taste

 Bun Rieu Cua originates from the Northern Delta region, and Hanoi is a prominent place.

-crab noodle hanoi
+crab noodle soup

 The original Bun Rieu consists only of crushed crab juice cooked with tomatoes, adding a little vinegar to create a slightly gentle sour taste.